South Africa President tell Nigeria sorry for Xenophobia

 South Africa President Cyril Ramaphosa special messenger to Nigeria, Jeff Radebe don tell President Muhammadu Buhari sorry ova di Xenophobic attacks for im kontri.

-Oga Radebe tender dis apology on be half of Ramaphosa wen im visit Nigeria on Monday.
+Oga Radebe tender dis apology on be half of Ramaphos wen im visit Nigeria on Monday.

 Im meet President Buhari for closed door meeting for Aso Villa for Abuja.